Icinga/icinga2/doc/15-troubleshooting.md

 ### Try reducing concurrency (threads)

+!!! note

+	This section applies rather to systems with more than eight CPU cores.
+	In case of less consider upgrading your hardware instead.

 Yes, reducing and not increasing.
 By default, Icinga 2 already starts as many threads as there are CPU cores according to the OS (unaware of SMT aka Hyper-Threading).
 So there's no point in increasing as Icinga would not gain additional CPU time.

 But more threads also require more synchronization between them.
 This may outweigh the CPU time gained by starting X threads instead of just one.
-(In case of more than 12 cores/threads, see proof of concept below.)
 So reducing may indeed help or at least save CPU time and power at no cost.

 Start with benchmarking your Icinga 2 config with `time icinga2 daemon -C` on the node in question.
 The results will be most accurate during normal operation, i.e. while Icinga is running, but not reloading (e.g. due to config deployments).

 Icinga accepts the argument `-DConfiguration.Concurrency=` with the number (of threads) immediately after the "=".
-Start with one and finish with the number of CPU cores.
+Start with 8 and finish with the number of CPU cores.
 Write down the times.
 I.e.:

-* `time icinga2 daemon -C -DConfiguration.Concurrency=1`
+* `time icinga2 daemon -C -DConfiguration.Concurrency=8`
-* `time icinga2 daemon -C -DConfiguration.Concurrency=2`
+* `time icinga2 daemon -C -DConfiguration.Concurrency=10`
-* `time icinga2 daemon -C -DConfiguration.Concurrency=3`
+* `time icinga2 daemon -C -DConfiguration.Concurrency=12`
 * ...

 If significantly less threads than CPU cores significantly reduce the time